About Vovk.ts

 ”Segment”

-Vovk.ts introduces an additional hierarchical level to the back-end called segments, which allows you to split the back-end into smaller, independently configured parts.
-Each segment emits its RPC schema separately.
-The traditional hierarchy of back-end → controller → handler
+Vovk.ts introduces an additional hierarchy level in the back-end called segments, which lets you split the back-end into smaller, independently configured parts.
+The traditional hierarchy of back-end → controller → handler becomes back-end → segment → controller → handler.
+Each segment is a separate Next.js route that can be configured independently and compiled into a separate serverless function at build time, resulting in multiple smaller “back-ends.”

-A segment can be converted into a static segment, which compiles its endpoints into static JSON files during build time.
-This is useful for historical data, OpenAPI documentation, or any other data that should be generated at build time.
+A segment can also be turned into a static segment, compiling its endpoints into static JSON files during the build.
+This is useful for historical data, OpenAPI documentation, or any other data that should be pre-generated.

 More info